-When his own dream died, he decided to give life to the dreams of others
+When his IAS dream died, he gave life to the dreams of others and got them into IAS and IPS

 In a classic example of turning a setback into an opportunity, P Kanagaraj, whose ambition to become an IAS officer came to nought despite reaching the interview stage twice, picked himself up, and dedicated his life to helping younger aspirants achieve their dream.